Sailor Moon: Manga

 Written and illustrated by Naoko Takeuchi, Sailor Moon was serialized by Kodansha in the manga anthology Nakayoshi from December 28, 1991, to February 3, 1997.
 The side-stories were serialized simultaneously in RunRun—another of Kodansha's manga magazines.
 The 52 individual chapters were published in 18 tankōbon volumes by Kodansha from July 6, 1992, to April 4, 1997.
-In 2003, the chapters were re-released in a collection of 12 shinzōban volumes to coincide with the release of the live-action series.
+In 2003, the chapters were re-released in a collection of 12 shinsōban volumes to coincide with the release of the live-action series.
 The manga was retitled Pretty Guardian Sailor Moon and included new cover art, and revised dialogue and illustrations.
 The ten individual short stories were also released in two volumes.
 In 2013, the chapters were once again re-released in 10 kanzenban volumes to commemorate the manga's 20th anniversary, which includes digitally remastered artwork, new covers, and color artwork from its Nakayoshi run.
 The books were enlarged from the typical Japanese manga size to A5.
 The short stories were republished in two volumes, with the order of the stories shuffled.
 Codename: Sailor V was also included in the third edition.

 The Sailor Moon manga was initially licensed for an English release by Mixx (later Tokyopop) in North America.
 The manga was first published as a serial in MixxZine beginning in 1997, but was later removed from the magazine and made into a separate, low print monthly comic to finish the first, second, and third arcs.
 At the same time, the fourth and fifth arcs were printed in a secondary magazine, Smile.
 Pages from the Tokyopop version of the manga ran daily in the Japanimation Station, a service accessible to users of America Online.
 The series was later collected into a three-part graphic novel series spanning eighteen volumes, which were published from December 1, 1998, to September 18, 2001.
 In May 2005, Tokyopop's license to the Sailor Moon manga expired, and its edition went out of print.